arlindiDev/codelockandroid/README.md

 # codelockandroid

-Code Lock Android is and iOS home screen lock pattern.
+Code Lock Android looks like an iOS home screen lock pattern.

 ![](https://github.com/arlindiDev/codelockandroid/blob/master/codelock.gif)

-It basicly is used as a EditText except that it looks like a home screen lock.
+It basicly is used as a EditText except that it looks like a iOS home screen lock.

 How to use PinCodeView?
 --------